igromanru/Dark-Souls-III-Cheat-Engine-Guide/README.md

 ## General
 ### [Cheat Engine](#cheat-engine)
-We recommended you to use [Cheat Engine 6.6](https://github.com/cheat-engine/cheat-engine/releases/tag/6.6) for now.
+We recommend you to use [Cheat Engine 6.6](https://github.com/cheat-engine/cheat-engine/releases/tag/6.6) for now.

 #### Public tables: